hannibal414/EVENTLOGS/README.md

 A record of specific events occurring around the world, organized by country, location, cause, scale, and source.

-EVENTLOG provides a simple way to explore and review these events through a structured, continuously updated interface.
+EVENTLOGS provides a simple way to explore and review these events through a structured, continuously updated interface.

 ![EVENTLOG Screenshot](images/screenshot.png)